Financial Assistance Information

 However, to qualify for these provisions, such students may be required to:

-• Produce the VA’s Certificate of Eligibility by the first day of class.
+Produce a VA Certificate of Eligibility by the first day of class.

-NOTE: GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA) More information about education benefits offered by VA is available at the official U.S. Department of VA website.
+NOTE: GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available on the official Department of VA website.

 Military Tuition Assistance (TA)

-If a student withdraws from the term, and their tuition and fees are pro-rated, UIS will return any unearned TA Funds on a prorated basis through at least the 60% portion of the period for which the funds were provided.
+Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marine Corps, Air Force and Coast Guard.
+If a student withdraws from the term, and their tuition and fees are pro-rated, UIS will return any unearned TA benefits on a prorated basis through at least the 60% portion of the period for which the funds were provided.
 The funds are returned to the military service branch when the student stops attending courses.
 Tuition credits are granted based on the date of the official withdrawal.
-Non-attendance does not constitute official withdrawal.
 Credit policies vary according to the duration of the course.
-The tables below represent the percentage of unearned TA funds that will be returned based upon the week in which the student drops, corresponding to our tuition and fee refund policy found on the UIS Withdrawing website.
+The tables below represent the percentage of unearned TA funds that will be returned based upon the week in which the student drops, corresponding to our tuition and fee refund policy found on the UIS Records and Registration website.

 Full Term Courses: